arvindacharya/rag-docs-assistant/README.md

 routed to FastAPI, neither one naming the framework).
 That's real evidence the router is reasoning about topic content, not just pattern-matching a literal keyword.

+**Caveat**: this result was measured before the router had `coding` and `offtopic` categories -- `eval/router_golden.json` currently only has `fastapi`/`nodejs`-labeled questions, so it doesn't test the two newer paths at all.
+Worth adding a handful of `expected_source:
+"coding"` and `"offtopic"` questions to actually measure accuracy on the boundary that matters most now: telling "a coding question about something else" apart from "not a coding question at all" (e.g. "what is an API" is arguably borderline and worth specifically testing).

 ### Test full answer quality (routing + retrieval + generation)